 remove the tourniquet, put pressure on the area, and put on a bandage.

-Depending on the results of the blood tests, your child may also have a:
+Depending on the results of the blood tests, your child may also have a bone marrow

 How is anemia in a child treated?

-The treatment for anemia depends on the cause and how severe it is.
-Some types do
+The treatment for anemia depends on the cause.
+Some types do not require treatment.

-What are the complications of anemia in a child?
+What are possible complications of anemia in a child?

 The complications of anemia depend on what is causing it.
 Some types have few complications,